 A drama teacher graduate of Rusden State College (1972), Gilly had a commitment to and passion for theatre-in-education and had teamed up with Trina Parker and Arena Theatre in various projects before she came to Handspan as the writer of new works for young audiences in 1987.
 Over the following decade, she wrote five of Handspan's productions for schools touring to young audiences, including co-productions with the Fitzroy Koori Health Centre.
 She was dramaturg for Ken Evans' work for adult audiences, No Right Angles in Paradise (1989) and directed it for touring to the Kawaguchi Festval of Australian Theatre in Japan in 1992.

-Gilly took on the the roles of Deputy Chair and Chair in 1992 and 1993 respectively, to oversee the transition of the company leadership from its first experiment with an outside Artistic Director appointee David Baird, to the appointment of company founder Ken Evans in the role.
+Gilly took on the the roles of Deputy Chair (1992) and Chair (1993) to oversee the transition of the company leadership from its first experiment with an outside Artistic Director appointee David Baird, to the appointment of company founder Ken Evans in the role.
 Throughout her association with the company she remained a respected artistic voice in company programming and activity particularly leading its work for young school audiences.